abryant10/Todo-List/README.md

 // AFTER WP remove priority buttons from due today and completed tabs
 // DOCUMENT with NOTES in SCRIPT FILES
  // when clicking away - close and submit list form, colse and submit task form, close all expanded info and rmeove all editable task forms.
+ // clicking on lists when either form is open closes form

 modules
      creating todo
     - creating lists